QubesOS/qubes-doc/customization/disposablevm-customization.md

     [user@dom0~]$ qvm-pci detach <vm_name> <backend>:<bdf>

-#### Troubleshooting ####
+### Troubleshooting

 The `disp-sys-usb` VM does not start

 If the `disp-sys-usb` does not start, it could be due to a PCI passthrough problem.
 For more details on this issue along with possible solutions, users can look [here](/doc/pci-devices/#pci-passthrough-issues)

-### Deleting DisposableVM ###
+## Deleting DisposableVMs

-Deleting disposable VM is slightly peculiar.
-While working in a VM or disposable VM, you may want to open a document in another disposable VM.
-For this reason, the property `default_dispvm` may be set to the name of your disposable VM in a number of VMs:
+While working in a DisposableVM, you may want to open a document in another DisposableVM.
+For this reason, the property `default_dispvm` may be set to the name of your DisposableVM in a number of VMs:

     [user@dom0 ~]$ qvm-prefs workvm | grep default_dispvm
     default_dispvm        -  custom-disposablevm-template